parallel-forecast/AI-dict/docs/dictionary.md

 * If the algorithm uses imitation learning, we do not include the years of experience required to produce the underlying data.

 Examples:
+* The OpenAI Five system was credibly technically reported to have used 10,000 years of human experience in training the system; https://arxiv.org/abs/1912.06680

 Non-examples: